grafana/grafana/docs/sources/developers/plugins/extend-the-grafana-ui-with-links.md

 Before we go into details we need to cover the two major concepts in the UI extensions feature of Grafana.

-1. Extension point - the place in the UI where the extensions are displayed to the user.
-An example of this is the panel menu in Grafana dashboards.
+1. Extension point - a place in the UI where plugins can provide new functionality to the end user.
+Examples of extension points are the dashboard panel menu or toolbar in explore.
-2. Extension - functionality that you want to provide to the user at an extension point.
-Ususally registered by an app plugin, that extends Grafana with some kind of new functionality.
-Registering an extension will provide a quick and esay way to use this functionality from the UI where the extension point is located.
+2. Extensions - New functionality, ususally registered by an app plugin, that will be displayed at an extension point.
+Examples of extensions are the possibility to create an incident directly from the dashboard panel menu.

 ![panel menu](https://user-images.githubusercontent.com/172951/242723354-a10d6238-22f1-4458-b85e-ac3c7f014b22.png)

-In the example above, we have one extension point and two plugins adding extensions to that extension point.
+In the example above we have one extension point with two extensions registered.
 This highlights one of the benefits of using UI extensions.
 Once you have added an extension point to your UI it can be extended multiple times by multiple plugins.

 ## When should I add an extension point?

-If you have parts of your UI where it would improve the user experience to allow users to trigger functionality directly from the current view instead of navigating to the plugin, then it might be a good idea to consider adding an extension point.
+If you have parts of your UI where it would improve the user experience to allow users to trigger functionality directly from the current view instead of navigating to the plugin.
+If this is the case, then it might be a good idea to consider adding an extension point.

 Examples where it would be useful:

 - The user views a dashboard with historical data.
 By adding an extension point to this part of the UI the Machine Learning app plugin can give the user the ability to create a forcast for that data directly from the panel.
 - The user views a firing alert.
-By adding an extension point to this part of the UI the Incident app plugin can give the user the ability to create an incident directly from the firing alert view.
+By adding an extension point to this part of the UI the Incident app plugin can give the user the ability to create an incident directly from the alert view.

 ## Why should I add an extension point?